TitusVM/stonksland/README.md

 * [marketstack.com](https://marketstack.com/terms)
 * [exchangerates.io](https://exchangeratesapi.io/terms/)

 This application and the usage of the APIs comply with the terms listed hereinabove.
-This application is not to be sold or used in a profitable way.

 MIT License